-At the onset of the movie, “Arabian Nights” emerges, immediately sensationalizing and otherizing the central location of Aladdin
+Opening track, “Arabian Nights,” emerges, sensationalizing and otherizing Agrabah - the central location of Aladdin

 - with lines such as “oh, I come from a land, from a faraway place” and “it's barbaric, but hey, it's home.”
-Regardless, the song's great musically and lyrically.
-Even if it's practically the definition of Orientalism, it's arguably the greatest of Disney's openers (neck and neck with Hunchback's); it's sinister, majestic and mystical with a microtonal-sounding melody and a catchy, massive chorus that perfectly introduces the world of Aladdin
+Regardless, "Arabian Nights" is great musically and lyrically.
+Even though it is essentially Orientalism defined, it is arguably Disney's greatest opener; rising with cynicism and mystery, a microtonal-sounding melody and a catchy, muezzin-ish chorus effectually bring forth Aladdin

 Following “Arabian Nights,” storytelling songs that add to the plot appear back to back, beginning with “One Jump Ahead” - a song of speed, which parallels street-rat Aladdin's turmoil in his dangerous attempts at evading a group of shop keepers and swordsmen out to capture him.
 The song is good fun with a mischievous spirit that's almost charming.
 Then, Robin Williams aptly sings "Friend Like Me."
 This brassy and flashy Americana track differentiates Genie's position as that of an outsider.
 Instrumental differences bleed through lyrically; the song is geared toward playful sass and humor rather than mischief and glamour.
 Finally, Aladdin

 calms, shifting its trajectory to Disney's obligatory duet between protagonists, which, as far as Disney duets go, this particular duet set a standard that has not yet been replaced.
 Disgustingly sweet, it is affection and endeavor wakened both visually and aurally by complementary and competent singers; both of whom exhibit crystal clear intonation that truly purify "A Whole New World," which seems incredibly clean, almost minty